-Teacher Retirement Benefits: The Massachusetts Teachers’ Retirement System is the largest contribution-based retirement system in Massachusetts.
-It currently provides retirement, disability, and survivor benefits to more than 91,000 active educators and over 63,000 retirees and survivors.
+Teacher Retirement Benefits: The Massachusetts Teachers' Retirement System is the largest contribution-based retirement system in Massachusetts.
+It currently has more than 168,000 members.

-Educator Recognition Programs: There are different recognition programs for educators, which vary depending on grade levels and subjects taught.
-While all classroom teachers should be recognized on a daily basis at their individual schools, the Massachusetts Department of Elementary and Secondary Education annually honors exemplary educators through various recognition programs, including Massachusetts Teacher of the Year, Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) and the History Teacher of the Year Program.
+Educator Recognition Programs: Recognition programs for educators vary depending on grade levels and subjects taught.
+While all classroom teachers should be recognized on a daily basis at their individual schools, DESE annually honors exemplary educators through various recognition programs, including Massachusetts Teacher of the Year, Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) and the History Teacher of the Year Program.

 National Board Certification: The National Board for Professional Teaching Standards is an independent, nonprofit, nonpartisan organization that operates a national, voluntary system to assess and certify teachers who meet high and rigorous standards of accomplished teaching.
-Districts may offer additional incentives for National Board Certified educators as well as provide subsidies for the costs associated with the certification.
+Districts may choose to offer additional incentives for National Board Certified educators and provide subsidies for the costs associated with the certification.

-Potential Educator Discounts within your Community: Local businesses and large retail chains often provide discounts on products and services for educators.
-Some examples include discounts on purchases at office supply or crafts stores, as well as discounts on your personal cell phone plan.
+Potential Educator Discounts within Your Community: Local businesses and large retail chains often provide discounts on products and services for educators.
 Additional discounts and incentives may be available through your local union or association.
 When purchasing supplies for your classroom, be sure to ask and show your school ID card.